HTTP-RPC/Kilo/README.md

         }
     });

-Note that lambda expressions can optionally be used instead of anonymous classes to implement result handlers, reducing the invocation code to the following:
+Note that lambda expressions can optionally be used instead of anonymous inner classes to implement result handlers, reducing the invocation code to the following:

     // Get sum of "a" and "b"
     serviceProxy.invoke("GET", "/math/sum", mapOf(entry("a", 2), entry("b", 4)), (result, exception) -> {